Frequently Asked Questions

 A: Animals are welcome at the Olive Branch if kenneled in the third stall of the garage.
 For health and cleanliness concerns, only certified service pets are allowed inside the house.
-We understand the necessity for a service pet, and yet, the cleaning and sanitation required is the same.
-For that reason, a $100 pet cleaning fee will be assessed.
+We understand the necessity for a service pet, and yet, cleaning and possibly sanitation is required.
+For that reason, a pet cleaning fee will be charged.
 Pets in the house without prior approval will be assessed the cleaning fee. *We appreciate courteous pet owners.
 Guests and Weddings will be following your reservation and we want a beautiful and clean yard for their activities.
 Thank you!

 A: We do not have any restrictions, however, the topography surrounding the lake does present some.
 There is an access to the east of the Olive Branch, however, the water is low and only accommodates small watercraft.
 We provide (complimentary) with your reservation, a pontoon, two canoes and a swim dock.

 Q: Do you have a sandy beach?

 A: Swimming in Fuller Lake is invigorating with a dive off of the swimming dock that is anchored in 18 feet of water.
 For the sandy beach experience, we recommend The Cedar Lake Memorial Campground which is a 10-minute drive with a fantastic beach and play set.
 There is a small charge by the carload.